Representing systems of reproducing kernels in spaces of analytic functions: Introduction and main results

-The proof of Theorem \ref{hardy} does not extend to the case $p=1$.
-The main obstacle is in the fact that the Cauchy transform is not bounded in $L^1$.
+We will give two proofs of Theorem \ref{hardy}.
+The first one is completely elementary and constructive, but applies only to the case $ M> \pi$, while the second one works for any $M>0$.
+Both of these proofs do not extend to the case $p=1$.
+The main obstacle for the first method is in the fact that the Cauchy transform is not bounded in $L^1$.
 However, one can construct representing systems of the Cauchy kernels in $H^1$ if we take the points uniformly distributed on the circle $\{|z| = 1- 1/n_k\}$ with certain logarithmic multiplicities.
 For a precise formulation see Theorem \ref{hardy1}.

 It is obvious that there are no representing systems of the Cauchy kernels in $H^\infty$, since the uniform limit of their finite linear combinations belongs to the disk-algebra $A(\D)$ (the space of all functions continuous in $\overline{\D}$ and analytic in $\D$ equipped with the usual sup-norm).
 However, the systems of the Cauchy kernels from Theorem \ref{hardy1} are representing also for the disk algebra $A(\D)$.